jeffreytabor/gitBasics/README.md

 git branch -m branchOne branchTwo
 ```
 ##### To remove a branch.
-*Note: the --delete flag can be used in place of the -d flag.*
+*Note: The --delete flag can be used in place of the -d flag.*
 ```
 git branch -d branchOne
 ```